ricn/ricn.github.io/_posts/2014-07-31-reactjs-and-rails.markdown

 So the only thing that's different here compared to the Hello World component is that we're passing in hard coded properties that we use in the render method.
 By surrounding a JavaScript expression in braces inside JSX , you can drop text or React components into the tree.
-We access named attributes passed to the component as keys on this.props.
+We access named attributes passed to the component as keys on `this.props`.

-You can now refresh your the page in your browser and you should see the comment.
+You can now refresh the page in your browser and you should see the comment.

 #### Implementing the CommentList component